This page and contents last changed on Sunday 23 February 2025

-Fares, estimated timings, further details and booking-instructions may be found in the leaflet; please check our Seat Availability Guide before making your booking.
-We support paperless booking, so please use it if you can.
+Fares, estimated timings and further details may be found in the leaflet; please check our Seat Availability Guide before making your booking.

 Book by email: Please check our Seat Availability Guide, then complete the PDF form on your computer or device, save it, and email it to us.
 Payment may be made via the Faster Payments system in your online banking, using HDL’s payment details which are defined at www.hastingsdiesels.co.uk/payments; one payment per booking, please.